 There are different solutions being proposed to help with the pilot shortage.
-For example, a major regional airline is asking the FAA to lower the minimum number of hours for airline pilots from 1,500 to 750 in conjunction with more rigorous training, which seems logical.
+For example, a major regional airline asked the FAA to lower the minimum number of hours for airline pilots from 1,500 to 750 in conjunction with more rigorous training, though that proposal was rejected.

-It looks like we could soon see another solution to this issue, in the form of the pilot retirement age being increased.
-This was first discussed back in May, but a bill has now been introduced to address this.
+We could soon see another solution to this issue, in the form of the pilot retirement age being increased.
+This was first discussed back in May 2022, but is increasingly gaining traction.
+Members of the House Transportation and Infrastructure Committee have just voted in favor of this, bringing it one stop closer to becoming a reality.

 Legislation could increase pilot retirement age

-Republican South Carolina Senator Lindsey Graham and Republican Texas Congressman Chip Roy have introduced the “Let Experienced Pilots Fly Act.”
+In July 2022, Republican South Carolina Senator Lindsey Graham and Republican Texas Congressman Chip Roy introduced the “Let Experienced Pilots Fly Act.”
 With this bill, we’d see the retirement age for commercial airline pilots raised by two years, from 65 to 67.

 This would be the second time in recent years that the pilot retirement age is raised.
 Back in 2007, the commercial airline pilot retirement age in the United States was raised from 60 to 65.